The history of Monokai

 A Note On Designing Color Palettes

 Selecting the right colors is a complex endeavor.
 In Text editors, you want colors to have the same lightness, so code can be read effortlessly.
-However, there isn’t a definitive mathematical formula for determining a color’s “lightness,” and even established color spaces like CIELAB and OKLAB have their limitations.
+However, there isn’t a definitive mathematical formula for determining a color’s perceived “lightness,” and even established color spaces like CIELAB and OKLAB have their limitations.
 While contrast ratio tools can be suggested for readability, they don’t universally apply to all color combinations.

+Capturing colors in a mathematical model that precisely matches our perception is an illusion.
 Our perception of color is intricate and subjective, and even the most sophisticated approaches can’t fully capture it in an algorithm.
 This makes selecting a color palette more of an art than a science, with designers relying on intuition, experience, and feedback to create harmonious and functional combinations.

 Monokai in Pop Culture